 Latinx Mental Health

-In establishing our specialization of Latinx Mental Health, we set out to train mindful psychological clinicians to work in underserved, Spanish-speaking mental health communities.
+In establishing our emphasis of Latinx Mental Health, we set out to train mindful psychological clinicians to work in underserved, Spanish-speaking mental health communities.
 In order to accomplish this, we weave the perspectives of Latinx throughout both the required and elective courses in this full-time, five-year graduate program.

 This program will culminate with a fifth-year, full-time clinical internship.
 Students will work closely with their advisor to fulfill a dissertation requirement prior to beginning their clinical internship to help inform their practice.
 Internship placements may be local or national in scope.
 Strengthened by their practicum and internships, we anticipate that our graduates will work in health-related and social assistance organizations, and school districts that primarily serve Latinx populations.

-Along with academic preparedness and ability to succeed in a doctoral program, students that wish to pursue the Latinx Mental Health specialization should be able to function in a helping profession, demonstrate personal maturity, have knowledge of Spanish-speaking cultures and language, and be conversationally competent in Spanish.
+Along with academic preparedness and ability to succeed in a doctoral program, students that wish to pursue the Latinx Mental Health emphasis should be able to function in a helping profession, demonstrate personal maturity, have knowledge of Spanish-speaking cultures and language, and be conversationally competent in Spanish.
 Assessment of the latter Spanish-speaking requirement will be determined by a live interview either in-person or by video conferencing during the admission process.
-Students who do not meet the requirements for conversational Spanish competency may be directed for consideration to our Diverse Populations specialization.
+Students who do not meet the requirements for conversational Spanish competency may be directed for consideration to our Diverse Populations emphasis.

 All students will be encouraged to work closely with the Career Advisor at the Professional and Academic Resource Center (PARC) to frame their CVs and strategize their practicum, internship, and job search.